SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/04-Abstract-Classes.md

 As we already know, **abstract** classes **cannot be** instantiated, but we can create `subclasses` from them.

-After that, we can **access** members of our abstract class using the subclass's object.
+After that, we can **access** members of our abstract class using a subclass object.

 ``` java
 abstract class Device {